Damms/WazuhSIEMLab/README.md

 ![image](https://github.com/user-attachments/assets/07e10ed5-c2a3-4d93-a285-45b03743d208)

-Here I will try [T1003.008](https://attack.mitre.org/techniques/T1003/008/) you can click on this in Wazuh to get som more information on the attack.
+Here I will try [T1003.008](https://attack.mitre.org/techniques/T1003/008/) you can click on this in Wazuh to get some more information on the attack.
 ![image](https://github.com/user-attachments/assets/be1bc578-d334-444b-9d4f-50b7730cadb0)

 Follow the below commands to invoke this attack on the ubuntu machince.